History / Overview

 Sea Otter Savvy fosters community awareness and involvement to reduce human-caused disturbance to sea otters and promote responsible wildlife viewing.

-The Sea Otter Savvy program was established fall of 2015 as a result of collaborative efforts by Southern Sea Otter Alliance members from the Monterey Bay Aquarium, California Department of Fish and Wildlife, Friends of the Sea Otter, and US Fish and Wildlife Service (USFWS).
-A panel of these advisors meets monthly to discuss strategies and upcoming projects.
+The Sea Otter Savvy program was established in summer of 2015 as a result of collaborative efforts by Southern Sea Otter Alliance members from the Monterey Bay Aquarium, California Department of Fish and Wildlife, Friends of the Sea Otter, and US Fish and Wildlife Service (USFWS).
+A panel of these advisors meets regularly to discuss strategies and upcoming projects.

 Southern sea otters are coming increasingly into contact with human activities, especially in harbors and estuaries, where the charismatic species is a primary attraction for ecotourists and is also exposed incidentally to other human-related dangers, such as boat traffic and domestic animal interactions.
 Recent research on the energy expenditures of reproductive female sea otters has shown that individuals in this stage are physiologically challenged, suggesting that repeated disturbance can be harmful to sea otters by depleting their critical energy reserves.
 In extreme cases, the additional stress caused by human disturbance may lead to pup abandonment or even death.
 Wildlife tour operators, kayakers, photographers, and other marine recreationists often approach too closely, causing the repeated disturbance of sea otters throughout the day.
 Without access to information, individuals participating in marine recreation activities may have little understanding of wildlife behavior (such as cues to imminent disturbance), laws protecting marine mammals, or the negative impacts of human-caused disturbance on wildlife.